keboola/connection-docs/components/extractors/database/mongodb/index.md

 Thus using objects such as *ObjectId*, *Date* or *NumberLong* is not allowed until you specify them in the strict format.
 Read more on the [strict format](https://docs.mongodb.com/v3.2/reference/mongodb-extended-json/).

+## Incremental Fetching

+To improve data extraction performance and reduce data transfer volume, you can use incremental fetching.
+Incremental fetching ensures that only new or modified records are retrieved from MongoDB instead of re-fetching the entire dataset.

+### How It Works

+1. **Specify a Cursor Field**: Select a field in your MongoDB collection to act as the "cursor" for incremental fetching (such as a timestamp field `updated_at` or an auto-generated MongoDB `_id` containing a time component).

+2. **Configure and Enable Incremental Fetching**: In your MongoDB extractor configuration, set the `Property` field in the Incremental Fetching block, to specify the cursor field.
+The extractor will then limit the query on each run, fetching only records where the cursor field value is different than the last recorded value.

+3. **State Management for Continuity**: After each execution, the extractor saves the highest cursor value to maintain state.
+This allows future extractions to continue from the previous endpoint, ensuring only new or updated records are fetched.

 ## Configure Mapping
 By defining mapping, you specify the structure and content of your output tables, their columns and relations between them.